Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 😷

-Sources: WHO Immunisation Principles; CDC Herd Immunity Explainer; Randal Olson Data Analysis
+Sources: WHO Immunisation Principles; CDC Herd Immunity; Randal Olson Data Analysis

 The Anti-Vaxx Problem: Misinformation Is Killing Children

 The resurgence of measles in the United States is not a mystery of virology.
 It is a crisis of misinformation.
-Dangerous, baseless falsehoods spread on the internet — often by people with no medical qualifications whatsoever — are convincing parents to leave their children defenceless against a deadly disease.
+Dangerous, baseless falsehoods spread online by people with no medical qualifications are convincing parents to leave their children defenceless against a deadly disease.

 The internet has democratised information.
 It has also democratised misinformation.
-Anonymous websites, social media influencers, and anti-establishment conspiracy networks have found enormous audiences by promoting a simple, emotionally appealing message: "You can't trust doctors.
-You can't trust the government.
+Anonymous websites, social media influencers, and conspiracy networks have found enormous audiences by promoting a simple message: "You can't trust doctors.
 Trust us instead."
-This message is dangerous.
+This is dangerous.
 It is unfounded.
 And it is getting children killed.

-The anti-vaccination movement in its modern form traces back to a fraudulent 1998 study that falsely claimed a link between the MMR vaccine and autism.
+The anti-vaccination movement traces back to a fraudulent 1998 study falsely claiming a link between the MMR vaccine and autism.
 That study was retracted by the journal that published it.
-The lead author, Andrew Wakefield, was struck off the medical register for ethical violations including undisclosed conflicts of interest.
-His claims have been refuted by more than 30 large-scale studies conducted across multiple countries, involving millions of children.
+Its lead author, Andrew Wakefield, was struck off the medical register for ethical violations including undisclosed conflicts of interest.
+His claims have been refuted by more than 30 large-scale studies across multiple countries, involving millions of children.
 The autism-vaccine link does not exist.
+Full stop.

 Here is what the medical establishment actually is: trained physicians who spent 12 or more years in medical education and residency, who are licensed, regulated, ethically bound to do no harm, and who spend their careers looking after sick children.
 Your child's pediatrician has seen measles.
 They have seen the complications.
-They know what it does to a developing immune system.
 They know the science because they studied it, tested it, and apply it clinically every single day.

 A website with no named author, no peer-reviewed citations, no medical board oversight, and a comment section full of anecdotes is not a credible medical source.
-It is not safer to trust anonymous internet strangers than board-certified physicians.
-It is dramatically more dangerous.
-The two children who died of measles in Texas in 2025 were not vaccinated.
+The two children who died in Texas in 2025 were not vaccinated.
 The adults who made that decision for them listened to the wrong voices.

 CREDIBILITY ASSESSMENT: MEDICAL AUTHORITIES VS. ANTI-VAXX WEBSITES